anilbhatt1/Deep_Learning_EVA4_Phase1/S6-L1_L2Regularization/README.md

   - However incase of other images (eg: human emotion), outliers could be more and features in images will be more complex.
 Inorder to cater to these images, some of the kernels will get into specialization mode while training.
 This could lead to overfitting i.e. good training accuracy but not that great train accuracy.
 In such cases, L1 regularization will help to reduce overfitting by making weights of these specialized kernels to zero thereby killing them.
   - Incase of MNIST, not using regularization is the best option
   - Next best option is to use a moderate value for L1 regularization & no use of L2 regularization.
+  - If L2 regularization alone has to be used, best option is to go for a lower value i.e 0.0001 is better than 0.0005.

  - **Misclassified images while using L1 = 0.001 alone**